FunlightStudios/Food-Delivery-Platform/README.md

 flask run
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:80`

+You can change the Port and Debug Mode in `run.py`

 ## Demo Accounts
 You can log in with the following credentials